sodadata/soda-core/docs/documentation/monitors.md

 Log in to **[Soda Cloud]({% link documentation/glossary.md %}#soda-cloud)** to create **[monitors]({% link documentation/glossary.md %}#monitor)**, and customize **[alerts]({% link documentation/glossary.md %}#alert)** that send **[notifications]({% link documentation/glossary.md %}#notification)** to your team when a [scan]({% link documentation/glossary.md %}#scan) surfaces data issues.

+Further, you can use monitors to track data quality over time.
+Soda Cloud stores your scan results and prepares charts that represent the volume of failed tests in each scan.
+These visualizations of your scan results enable you to see where your data quality is improving or deteriorating over time.

 ## Prerequisites